 Raymond James Sticks to Its Hold Rating for Covanta Holding (CVA)

-Raymond James analyst Patrick Brown reiterated a Hold rating on Covanta Holding (CVA) today.
+In a report released today, Patrick Brown from Raymond James reiterated a Hold rating on Covanta Holding (CVA).
 The company’s shares closed last Friday at $14.28.

 According to TipRanks.com, Brown is a 5-star analyst with an average return of 19.4% and a 76.6% success rate.
 Brown covers the Industrial Goods sector, focusing on stocks such as Kansas City Southern, Old Dominion Freight, and GFL Environmental.